pkuzan/aws-basics/lab/aws-basics.md

 We will now upload the zip file to the code S3 bucket.

 * In the AWS Console, Select Services, S3
-* Click on the apollo-fcn-cd-code-uu-id- bucket
+* Click on the bucket whose name starts with apollo-fcn-cd-code-uu-id-
    * Note the actual bucket name will have a random number appended to its name
 * Click on the 00001 folder
    * 00001 represents your Seal Id